 When asked to create a custom order for summer interns at the Equal Employment Opportunity Commission, it was a welcome focus during this time.
 The name: EQUALITY took on a deeper meaning as Brooklyn continues to be a center of driving change.
 Why the number 23?
 The Equal Rights Amendment was first introduced in 1923.

 NOTES: Top: Eucalyptus, Amaretto, Saffron Middle: Bergamot, Cypress, Sandalwood Bottom: Dark Musk, Rum, Smoke and Amber

 This rich blend is here to usher in new season of hope.
 When I posted about this special project you wonderful clients messaged me wanting to know what does EQUALITY smell like?
 It's refreshing, layered, and a little bit of fire in it and I decided this was how I could help beyond attending protests and supporting friends.
 There are layers to this blend - different and some you may not think go together that are truly a harmonious mix.

 As a young business, this is my vehicle to be able to donate.
 Thank you for making that possible with this candle.
-Donations have included Bad Ass Brooklyn, Act Blue, French Bulldog Village, Australian Red Cross, and The Trevor Project.
+Donations have included Bad Ass Brooklyn, Act Blue, French Bulldog Village, Australian Red Cross, Welcome to Chinatown, and The Trevor Project.